Contact Us

 Droma, “The Raptor Rider”

-Provenance: A fossilized claw
+Splinter: A fossilized claw

 Both strong and resilient, Droma is a dweller of the wildlands where large and powerful creatures roam free.
 He is a skilled hunter of these beasts; with the help of his deinonychus companion, Mags, they can take down fearsome monsters many times their size.